Will the coronavirus outbreak affect my labour and who can be with me at the birth?

 But, if you need to stay longer than that – or staffing shortages mean your discharge takes longer than 6 hours, you will be moved to the postnatal ward and, from what we're hearing from new mums posting in our MadeForMums Chat forum, some hospitals are allowing birth partners to go postnatal ward, too, but others aren't.

-At NicolaCU‘s hospital, birth partners are currently allowed to stay after the birth.
-“I was allowed one birthing partner only and they were allowed to stay with me throughout as long as they didn’t leave,” she says.
-“My partner stayed with me and was also able to come down to the postnatal ward with me.”
+At NicolaCU's hospital, birth partners are currently allowed to stay after the birth.
+"I was allowed 1 birthing partner only and they were allowed to stay with me throughout as long as they didn't leave," she says.
+"My partner stayed with me and was also able to come down to the postnatal ward with me."

-But in KayleighA‘s area, things are different: “My friend had her baby in my hospital a few days ago,” she says.
-“Only one birth partner may accompany a woman in labour.
-After the birth, they have to leave and can’t come back.”
+But in KayleighA's area, things are different: "My friend had her baby in my hospital a few days ago," she says.
+"Only 1 birth partner may accompany a woman in labour.
+After the birth, they have to leave and can't come back."

 Can people visit me in hospital after the birth?

-It’s possible that your birth partner may be allowed to visit but it’s very unlikely that wider family and friends will be able to.
+The NHS's suspension of hospital visiting was lifted on 5 June 2020 but visiting is now subject to the discretion of your local hospital trust.
+It's possible that your birth partner may be allowed to visit but it's very unlikely that wider family and friends will be able to.
 As our expert family GP Dr Philippa Kaye, explains:

 Indeed, Christy on the MFM team, whose baby is due soon, says her midwife said that, where possible, her hospital discharges new mums as soon as possible after birth but, if they do have to stay in, they're not allowed any visitors at all during that time.

 Can I still have a home birth during the coronavirus outbreak?

 Possibly but we suggest we really don't count on it.